Primary subtalar fusion

 There is no evidence that primary subtalar fusion is better than initial non-surgical management followed by late fusion in the patients who have disabling pain from the subtalar joint.

 It is sometimes argued that initial ORIF will provide a better position than non-surgical treatement for subsequent subtalar fusion if required.
 Thermann et al (1999) found little difference between the results of fusion after ORIF or non-surgical treatment in a retrospective study, although the ORIF group had worse fractures initially.
 However, Radnay et al (2009 - Sanders' group) compared a group of patients who had in-situ fusions after primary ORIF with a group who had distraction fusions after conservative treatment.
 The first group had significantly better AOFAS (87/94 compared with 74) and Maryland (91/99 compared with 79) foot scores.
 There were more soft-tissue complications in the group who had been treated non-surgically; Radnay attributed this to the effect of distraction.
 In a somewhat tendentious discussion, the authors considered this evidence to support the initial surgical treatment of calcaneal fractures.
 However, as the patients were apparently allocated to treatment plans by surgeon choice and had different savage procedures despite the lack of evidence that distraction is necessary, it is difficult to draw such firm conclusions from this series.
 Combining Thermann and Radnay's results, however, leaves a possibility that late reconstruction may be easier after ORIF.
-Unfortunately Buckley's (2002 and subsequently) large RCT failed to report this outcome despite extensive salami-slicing of their results.
+Unfortunately Buckley's (2002 and subsequently) large RCT reported this only in a subsidiary paper (Csizy 2003) which used a different outcome measure to the main paper but implies the results of fused patients were similar to those of patients in the trial generally.

 Collapse of the talus into the calcaneum after fixation of a highly comminuted calcaneal fracture.
 The patient had significant anterior ankle impingement